Lake County Government Service Modifications, Relief Measures, and Facility Closures

-Central Permit Facility: Public access is limited to the front vestibule for drop-off services only including certain plan submittals, water samples, etc. For the duration of the Illinois Governor’s Executive Order, only certain permit types (limited to “critical trades”) are permitted in the State; the CPF Departments will be accepting drop-offs and issuing permits for only those project types allowed by the Executive Order.
-On-line applications will continue to be accepted.
+Central Permit Facility: Public access is limited to the front vestibule for drop-off services only including certain plan submittals, water samples, etc. For the duration of the Illinois Governor’s Executive Order, only certain permit types (limited to “critical trades”) are permitted in the State; the Central Permit Facility(CPF) Departments will be accepting drop-offs and issuing permits for only those project types allowed by the Executive Order.
+Online applications will continue to be accepted.

 Apply for permits online: www.lakecountyil.gov/3912.
 For information about allowed permit types, please contact Planning, Building and Development at 847-377-2600; Stormwater Management Commission at 847-377-7700 and Lake County Environmental Health at 847-377-8020.